heusyfelype/heusyfelype/README.md

 <h3 align="center"> It's a pleasure having you here! </h3>

 ### Here are some things about me:
-- 📝 I'm currently learning about microsservices;
+- 📝 I'm currently learning about microservices;
 - 📚 I'm learning to be a software expert;
 - 👨‍💻 I'm a Full Stack Web Developer, working with .Net (C#) and VueJs;
 - 🎓 I have a physics degree, but my heart belongs to programming;